 How to select a LiPo battery: Some important factors to consider

 Now that we have LiPo batteries explained, how do we go about selecting one to suit our needs?
 What are some of the most important factors that we must consider?
-Let us arm our new found knowledge!
+Let us arm our new found knowledge in this section of the LiPo battery guide!

 Go for the highest C rating possible